icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [Teralytics](https://www.teralytics.net/) - Provides data and insights on mobility patterns based on cellular trace data using a global network of telecom providers.
 - [Inrix](https://inrix.com/) - Delivers innovative data products for the automotive and transportation industries such as real-time parking and traffic information solutions.
 - [Unacast](https://www.unacast.com/) - Provides location based analytics related to how people move across 80+ countries ranging from foot-traffic metrics to cross-visitation.
+- [PlacerAI](https://www.placer.ai/) - A location based data provider that provides estimates of foottraffic to different points of interest.

 ## Planning Data Specifications
 A collection of urban planning related data specifications and standards for use as part of programs & projects.